mdeacey/facebook-gpt-shopify/docs/4_facebook_data_sync/4_3_implementing_daily_polling.md

 ## Subchapter 4.3: Implementing Daily Polling

 ### Introduction
 While webhooks (Subchapters 4.1 and 4.2) provide real-time updates for Facebook page metadata (e.g., `name`, `category`) and messages, they can miss events due to network issues or downtime.
 This subchapter implements a daily polling mechanism to fetch both page metadata and conversation history periodically, ensuring the GPT Messenger sales bot’s data remains up-to-date.
-Polling uses the SQLite-based `TokenStorage` (Chapter 3) for token and UUID retrieval and stores data in temporary files (`facebook/<page_id>/page_data.json` for metadata and `facebook/<page_id>/conversations/<sender_id>.json` for conversation payloads).
+Polling uses the SQLite-based `TokenStorage` (Chapter 3) for token and UUID retrieval and stores data in temporary files (`facebook/<page_id>/page_metadata.json` for metadata and `facebook/<page_id>/conversations/<sender_id>.json` for conversation payloads).
 We integrate polling into the OAuth flow for testing and schedule it daily using APScheduler, maintaining non-sensitive metadata and full conversation payloads consistent with Subchapters 4.1 and 4.2.
+The `facebook` directory reflects both metadata and messaging, aligning with the final structure in Chapter 6 (`users/<uuid>/facebook/<page_id>/...`).
 Testing is covered in Subchapter 4.4.

 ### Prerequisites
 - Completed Chapters 1–3 (Facebook OAuth, Shopify OAuth, Persistent Storage and User Identification) and Subchapters 4.1–4.2.